[?] Subscribe To This Site

 In 1920, breeders had to comb out the wool every day in order to keep the rabbit mat-free.

-Interestingly, English breeders have recently discovered individual English angora rabbits with the same trait - see English Angora Rabbit.
+Interestingly, today English breeders are discovering individual English angora rabbits with the same trait - see English Angora Rabbit.

 German Angora Rabbits and Giant Angoras (developed from Germans), are distinct in that they carry three separate wool fibers.